cloud66-oss/trackman/README.md

 This workflow will run `kubectl apply -f manifest.yml` first.
 If it returns with exist status 0 (it ran successfully), will then run `kubectl wait --for=condition=complete job/myjob` until it returns with exist status 0 and considers the step successful.

-Trackman can continue running if a step fails if the step has a `continue_on_failure: true`.
+Trackman can continue running if a step fails if the step has a `continue_on_fail: true`.

 ### Timeouts